How many times have you watched the news and wondered if the talking heads really know any better than you about the state of the economy?

 The Dow Jones ended 2013 with a 26.5 percent gain, which far exceeded the 10 percent growth predicted by a Wall Street expert interviewed by Stacy, and the 5 percent increase predicted by a man on the street.

 However, this year, the outlook doesn’t seem quite so rosy.
-Wall Street is still bullish on the market, with Business Insider reporting that 14 analysts predict an average increase of 7 percent for stocks in 2014.
+Wall Street is still bullish on the market, with Business Insider reporting that 14 analysts predict an average increase of 5.6 percent for the S&P 500 in 2014.

 Main Street isn’t so sure.
 The man on the street, perhaps feeling that last year was a fluke, predicts the market will contract after a year of incredible growth.
 The Main Street stock prediction for 2014 is a decline of at least 10 percent.